 By Sakineh Orangi – Simulation Application Engineer at SolidXperts

-We define the coordinate system used for interpretation of location and directions of the remote features.
+We define the coordinate system used for the interpretation of the location and directions of the remote features.

 After this step, we enter the coordinates of the reference node location in a local or global coordinate system.

-In the case of definition of remote force or remote distance, we check the Translational Components and enter the values of remote loads or remote translation in the three directions X, Y and Z.
+In the case of the definition of remote force or remote distance, we check the Translational Components and enter the values of remote loads or remote translation in the three directions X, Y, and Z.

-If there is any remote moments or remote rotations, we check Rotational Components and then enter the data.
+If there are any remote moments or remote rotations, we check Rotational Components and then enter the data.

-Mass option is used to define components of remote mass.
-Data necessary for this option is the value of remote mass and moment of inertia regarding the axis of X, Y and Z.
+The mass option is used to define components of remote mass.
+Data necessary for this option is the value of remote mass and moment of inertia regarding the axis of X, Y, and Z.